esa/nanosat-mo-framework/core/mo-services-impl/ccsds-com-impl/README.md

 The Event service includes a single operation on its service interface that is used to emit COM Events of other services.
 In this implementation there are a set of methods to generate, store and publish COM Events that can be used by other services.

 The Archive service implementation data is managed using a relational database management system that is based on Structured Query Language (SQL).
-Additionally, it uses the Java Persistence API (JPA) specification for the description of the relational data's management.

 ============